code-shoily/karma_werks/README.md

 # KarmaWerks

+#### NOTE: This branch contains the quickly stitched version.
+This will stop existing once the clean branch is feature par with this.

 KarmaWerks is a work-in-progress Project Management tool created with Elixir, Phoenix, LiveView, Stencil and Dgraph.

 Setting up KarmaWerks: